 February 22, 2022

-What truly stands out in the dance of the milongueros is not the complexity of their steps, but their exceptional musicality and choreography, characterized by the following qualities:
+What sets the milongueros apart is not the complexity of their steps, but their remarkable musicality and choreography, which are characterized by several key qualities:

-Many of them have begun to adopt the style of the milongueros.
+Many of them have started to adopt the style of the milongueros.
 A standout example is the man in the hat who appears between 3:10 and 3:50.
-By incorporating more pauses and slow motions into his dance, he has achieved a style that feels deeper, more flavorful, and less gymnastic.
-Pauses and slow motion in tango are like punctuation in writing—they make the dance more musical, meaningful, expressive, and captivating (see Floorcraft, Choreography and Hastiness).
-The following is another such example.
+By incorporating more pauses and slow motions into his choreography, he prevents his dance from slipping into mechanical repetition and transforms it into a richer, more flavorful experience.
+Pauses and slow motion in tango are like punctuation in writing—they elevate musicality, meaning, and allure of the dance (see Floorcraft, Choreography, and Musicality).

 January 7, 2022